Ishi, who was described as the last surviving member of the Native Amercain Yahi tribe, is discovered in California on August 29, 1911.

 Waterman eventually learned that Ishi was a member of the Yahi people, an isolated branch of the northern California Yana tribe.
 He was approximately 50 years old and was apparently the last of his people.
 Ishi said he had wandered the mountains of northern California for some time with a small remnant of the Yahi people.
 Gradually, accident or disease had killed his companions.
 A white man murdered his final male companion, and Ishi wandered alone until he reached Oroville.

 For five years, Ishi lived at the Berkeley Museum.
 He and Waterman became close friends, and he spent his days describing his tribal customs and demonstrating his wilderness skills in archery, woodcraft, and other traditional techniques.
 He learned to understand and survive in the white world, and enjoyed wandering the Bay area communities and riding on the trolley cars.
 Eventually, though, Ishi contracted tuberculosis.
 He died on March 25, 1916, at an estimated age of 56.
-His body was cremated according to the customs of his people.

 READ MORE: Native American History Timeline